-Isn’t that an interesting phrase.
+Isn’t that an interesting phrase in 2 Kings 17:33?
 “They feared the Lord, but they also served their own gods after the manner of the nations from among whom they had been carried away.”
-In other words, they tacked on the worship of false gods to the worship of the one, true God, and basically set up a system where they worshiped many gods, including the Lord, which we know from the first commandment that God gives to his people in Exodus chapter 20.
+In other words, they tacked on the worship of false gods to the worship of the one, true God, and basically set up a system where they worshiped many gods, including the Lord, which we know from the first commandment that God gives to his people in Exodus 20.
 “You shall worship the Lord, your God and serve, fear him only.”

 You think about going to a place like India, where you see literally hundreds of millions of gods that are being worshiped.
 And it’s almost easy to say, “Yes, that’s the worship of many gods.”
 But how are you and I tempted to turn many different things in this world into gods, whether it’s money, or success, or sex, or sports, or self-image, or numerous things that if you look at our lives, you would see us giving our time, our attention, our affection, and our devotion to above God.